philterd/philter/docs/docs/database.md

 ## Supported versions

 Philter is developed and tested against **MongoDB 8.2**, which is what the bundled `docker-compose.yml` pins.
+That MongoDB requires authentication and is not published to the host: it holds the ledger, the audit log and the encrypted PII, and Philter reaches it over the compose network. `compose.sh` generates the password into `.env` on first run.
+To attach `mongosh` or [Philter Diffuse](diffuse.md) from your machine, uncomment the `ports` block on the `mongodb` service.

 ## What Philter stores in MongoDB